ZiluLiang/Pirate-fMRI_Analysis/README.md

 ## Pipelines
 To find out the correspondence between the scripts and the analyses reported in the paper, see [Analyses-Scripts-Logbook](/scripts/Exp1_fmri/Analyses_Scripts_Logbook.md).
+To recreate the plots in the main text, see [PublicationReadyFigures](/scripts/Exp1_fmri/publication_ready_figures.ipynb).

 Detailed pipelines for the analyses are documented here:
 1. [fmri data preprocessing pipeline](/src/preprocessing/PreprocessingPipeline.md)